Session and Speaker Details

 Founder and Creative Director, Gershoni Creative, and Creator of Dyslexic Design Thinking For over 30 years, Gil Gershoni has been bringing together cutting edge ideas and keeping brands like Google, Apple, Spotify, and Nike ahead of the curve.
 After immigrating to the United States from Israel and supporting himself through a brief stint as a magician, Gershoni founded Gershoni Creative, a San Francisco-based creative agency, in 1996.
 As the agency expanded, Gil realized that his dyslexia had benefits within the creative process that helped his team and clients innovate and thrive.
 Through his work and advocacy, Gershoni is helping others discover something he’s long known: there’s a little bit of magic in dyslexic thinking.
 In 2017, Gil founded Dyslexic Design Thinking, a program that teaches people how to leverage strategies that come naturally to dyslexics to enhance how they work, think, create, and problem-solve.
 His mission is to educate people about dyslexia and move away from the traditional – and incomplete – perception of the condition as a debilitating limitation.
 For Gil, dyslexia is a hyper-ability, not just a disability.
 Dyslexics are often able to make surprising connections and find solutions in unexpected places – and Dyslexic Design Thinking can help linear thinkers unlock their creative potential.
 Dyslexic Design Thinking has grown to include the Dyslexic Design Thinking podcast and The Bigger Picture with Amazing Dyslexics, a virtual salon series that explores how dyslexics and non-dyslexics alike can use big-picture thinking to create and innovate across different fields.
 In October of 2022, Gil executive produced Dyslexic Dictionary, an exhibit in San Francisco showcasing works by dyslexic artists and leaders, including California Governor Gavin Newsom and Twitter logo designer Martin Grasser.
 Read more about Dyslexic Dictionary in the San Francisco Standard, the San Francisco Examiner, and 48 Hills.
 The exhibit also launched Dear Dyslexia in Washington DC’s Capitol Hill, a project that has invited thousands of dyslexics worldwide to submit postcard illustrations of their dyslexic experience.
 Read more about Dear Dyslexia in The Hill, Education Week, KTVU and SCRIPPS.

-Friday Table Talk Sessions
+Friday Round Table Speakers

 Bridging the Gap: Leveraging Decodable Texts and Oral Language to Enhance Reading Comprehension